autocontracts/permissioned-blocks/whitepaper.md

 ## A Permissioned File Sharing Model for Distributed Networks.

-Peer-to-peer file sharing protocols such as BitTorrent[[14]](https://en.wikipedia.org/wiki/BitTorrent) or IPFS[[24]](https://ipfs.io/) aare distributed networks that freely share packets of data between nodes in their networks.
-If a node is interested in retrieving some data, an address representing a routing path is used for resolving where to find that data in the network.
-That is a routing path to the nodes that have a copy of the data or part of the dataset.
-There are no security rules preventing requests from accessing data from addresses.
+Peer-to-peer file sharing protocols such as BitTorrent[[14]](https://en.wikipedia.org/wiki/BitTorrent) or IPFS[[24]](https://ipfs.io/) are distributed networks that freely share packets of data between nodes in their networks.
+If a node is interested in retrieving some data, an address is used for resolving where to find that data in the network.
+This address represents a routing path to the nodes that have a copy of the data or part of the dataset.
+There are no rules preventing requests for data from any address.

-Blockchain protocols broadcast data that is created by a node in the form of a transaction to every other node in their network.
-There is no need for an addressing mechanism for retrieving data from a node as in a peer-to-peer file sharing protocol as all data is transmitted to all nodes.
+Blockchain protocols broadcast all data that is created by a node in the form of a transaction to every other node in their network.
+There is no need for an addressing mechanism for retrieving data from a node as in a peer-to-peer file sharing protocol.

-Blockchain protocols such as Ethereum have the ability for any node to deploy a tamper-proof program known as a Smart Contract to other nodes in the network.
+Blockchain protocols such as Ethereum have the ability for any node to deploy a tamper-proof program known as a smart contract to all nodes in the network.
 By design, the nodes in a blockchain network are certain that at a certain block number they will all have the same version of smart contract code.

-To deploy a smart contract, a party that runs a node is required to pay a fee from a blockchain account.
-The smart contract can be programmed so that this account that was used for deployment is tagged as the owner of the smart contract and that only transactions sent from this account are permitted to execute certain functions.
-This opens up the possibility for a party to transmit an updateable set of security rules as a smart contract to a distributed network that is controlled by that party.
+To deploy a smart contract, a party that runs a node in the network is required to pay a fee from a blockchain account.
+The smart contract can be programmed such that this account used for deployment is the owner of the smart contract and that only transactions sent from this account are permitted to execute certain functions.
+This opens up the possibility for a party to transmit an updateable set of security rules as a smart contract to a distributed network that is only be controlled by that party.

 Combining a peer-to-peer file sharing protocol with a blockchain protocol, a smart contract can be used as the security mechanism for the peer-to-peer file sharing protocol.
-A security mechanism where the smart contract becomes the untampered source of truth specifying the addresses of data of the file sharing network that only certain parties are authorised to access.
-For example, if Alice transmits data to Bob, Alice can specify in a smart contract another party such as Carol that Bob is permitted to transmit the data to.
+A security mechanism where the smart contract becomes the shared security rules that specifying the addresses of data that only certain parties are authorised to access.
+For example, if Alice transmits data to Bob, Alice can specify in a smart contract the other parties such as Carol that Bob is permitted to transmit the data to.
 Therefore Carol can request data from Bob without relying on only Alice to share the data.

 This creates a permissioned file sharing protocol where the rules for accessing content can be controlled along with a method of transferring value between parties in the form of cryptocurrency.